 - Protein: 15 g.

-You will also get vitamins, minerals, nutrients such as Vitamin A, Magnesium, and Iron in your Pho soup.
+You will also get vitamins, minerals, and nutrients such as Vitamin A, Magnesium, and Iron in your Pho soup.

 Pho has often been considered for its health benefits.
 The soup is responsible for keeping you warm and cosy on a cold-weather day.
 Also helps in protecting you from winter illness, cough, and cold.
 Consumption of hot soup promotes immunity and helps you fight against any diseases.
 However, the nutritional benefits will ultimately depend on the ingredients used to prepare the Pho Soup.